Why is Gold Valuable?

-Interestingly gold isn’t just in the ground, it is also in our oceans.
-Ocean waters hold approximately 20 million tons of gold, theoretically many times more than mankind has actually mined, however, each litre of seawater only contains, about 13 billionths of a gram of gold.
+Interestingly, gold isn’t just in the ground, it is also in our oceans.
+Ocean waters hold approximately 20 million tons of gold (more than mankind has ever mined).
+However, each liter of seawater only contains about 13 billionths of a gram of gold.
 Yes, billionths.

 There is no getting away from the fact that gold is rare.
 Analysts estimate that the total supply of gold in the world is around 170,000 tonnes.

-If all of this gold covered Centre Court at Wimbledon, it would rise just 9.8 meters above the ground.
+If all of this gold covered Center Court at Wimbledon, it would only rise 9.8 meters above the ground.